nefrock/min-tfs-client/protobuf_srcs/tensorflow/compiler/xla/g3doc/operation_semantics.md

 `broadcast_dimensions` maps the dimensions of `operand` to the dimensions of the target shape, i.e. the i'th dimension of the operand is mapped to the broadcast_dimension\[i\]'th dimension of the output shape.
-The dimensions of `operand` must have size 1 or be the same size as the dimension in in the output shape they are mapped to.
+The dimensions of `operand` must have size 1 or be the same size as the dimension in the output shape they are mapped to.
 The remaining dimensions are filled with dimensions of size 1.
 Degenerate-dimension broadcasting then broadcasts along these degenerate dimensions to reach the output shape.
 The semantics are described in detail on